hackclub/hackclub/meta/applications/yc_s15.md

 much and from whom?**

 HackEDU was incorporated in January of 2014.
-We've secured a small amount ($10k) of funding from various corporate sponsors.
+We've secured a small amount ($10k) of funding from various corporate sponsors and private donors.

 **Have you obtained your 501(c)(3) tax-exempt status yet?**